Alessio1599/LeNet-5-MNIST-Classification/README.md

 # Deep-Learning
-The repository contains a project that uses deep learning to LeNet-5 [LeCun et al., 1998]
+This repository showcases a deep learning project implementing the LeNet-5 architecture [LeCun et al., 1998].
+The project utilizes the MNIST dataset to demonstrate LeNet-5's effectiveness in image classification.

 ## Table of Contents